CHollingworth/Lampray/docs/index.md

 === "Assisted build"

-    To build Lampray using the included build script, then open or clone the Lampray repository.
+    To build Lampray using the included build script, open or clone the Lampray repository.

-    ```
+    ```bash
     git clone git@github.com:CHollingworth/Lampray.git ~
     ```